Products of pairs of Dehn twists and maximal real Lefschetz fibrations: The modular group

 \subsection{Subgroups of $\Gamma$}

-In this section, we summarize\mnote{intro rewritten; refs to \cite{Bogomolov} and \cite{Kulkarni} added} the relation between the subgroups of~$\MG$ and a special class of bipartite ribbon graphs, which we call \emph{skeletons}.
+In this section, we summarize the relation between the subgroups of~$\MG$ and a special class of bipartite ribbon graphs, which we call \emph{skeletons}.
 A similar approach, in terms of special triangulations of surfaces, was developed in~\cite{Bogomolov}.
 Our approach is identical to the \emph{bipartite cuboid graphs} in~\cite{Kulkarni}, except that we are mainly interested in subgroups of infinite index and therefore are forced to consider infinite graphs supported by non-compact surfaces.
 We only recall briefly the few definitions and facts needed in the sequel; for details and further references, see~\cite{degt:monodromy}.
 Note that, due to our right group action convention, some definitions given below differ slightly from those in~\cite{degt:monodromy}.

-Recall that a \emph{ribbon graph} is a graph\mnote{ def of graph} (locally finite {\sl CW\/}-complex of dimension one), possibly infinite, equipped with a cyclic order\mnote{def of cyclic order} (\latin{i.q\.} transitive $\Z$-action) on the star of each vertex.
+Recall that a \emph{ribbon graph} is a graph (locally finite {\sl CW\/}-complex of dimension one), possibly infinite, equipped with a cyclic order (\latin{i.q\.} transitive $\Z$-action) on the star of each vertex.
 Typically, a ribbon graph is a graph embedded into an oriented surface $S$, and the cyclic order is induced by the orientation of $S$.
-In fact, a ribbon graph $\graph$ defines a unique, up to homeomorphism, minimal oriented surface $S_{0}$ (non-compact\mnote{\ `non-compact\dots'} if $\graph$ is infinite) into which it is embedded.
+In fact, a ribbon graph $\graph$ defines a unique, up to homeomorphism, minimal oriented surface $S_{0}$ (non-compact if $\graph$ is infinite) into which it is embedded.
 The connected components of the complement $S_{0}\smallsetminus\graph$ are called the \emph{regions} of $\graph$.

 A \emph{bipartite graph} is a graph whose vertices are colored with two colors: \black-, \white-, so that each edge connects vertices of opposite colors.